Qanu-survey/pdfautonup/doc/index.rst

 This program ``pdfautonup`` automatically does this:

-- it fits as many source pages as possible in one destination page;
+- it fits source pages in one destination page;
 - it include source files several times is necessary, not to waste space on the destination file.